 If you provide a competitive employee offer, make sure your employees know about it.
 To do this, you need to know how they prefer to communicate.
-Whether that’s through a smartphone push notification, employee benefits platform, intranet or email depends on your own workplace.
+Whether that’s through a communication engine, employee benefits platform, intranet or email depends on your own workplace.
 And workplaces can be very different: we recently sent the same email to 2 different employers, a popular sports retailer and a leading insurance provider.
 For the former, as many as 69% of employees opened the message on their smartphone, while for the latter, as many as 77% opened it on their desktop.
 How do your employees prefer to communicate?

 6. Train, educate and develop your managers

 In a survey of ours, Employee Happiness Index 2019, we asked over 20,000 employees what they valued most when choosing an employer.
 The most common response?
 Good management.
 It may sound simple, but hiring the right managers who understand what your workplace is about, and who can provide your design of an employee experience to your workforce, is the only way to bring your engagement strategy to life.

 7. Provide the right benefits – and make sure they’re popular